marioroy/cachymod/README.md

 If you're running CPU-intensive background tasks or make jobs, refer to [linux-cgroup-always](https://github.com/marioroy/linux-cgroup-always) for Ghostty-like `linux-cgroup = always` feature with your terminal emulator.

+This can be used with EEVDF and BORE.

 ## Developer Notes